Children's Learning Clinic

-Katie Black is the Research Coordinator for the Children's Learning Clinic.
+Katie Black is the Registered Clinical Social Work Intern for the Children's Learning Clinic.
 She received her B.A. in Psychology from Florida International University where she wrote an Honor's Thesis on children's social problem solving and gained clinical experience interning for a treatment program for young children with externalizing behavior and academic problems.
 After graduating, she spent a year as a lab manager working on a project focused on identifying drivers of depression in youth.
+Most recently, she served as the Research Coordinator for the Children's Learning Clinic while completing coursework in FSU's College of Social Work Master's Program.
 She is broadly interested in improving children's learning and social-emotional outcomes through school-based intervention, especially for children involved in the welfare system.

 Licensed Clinical Psychologist (Florida)